-DSLR Cameras Benefits Flexibility to photograph in many modes Built-in viewfinder allows for real-time visualization Ability to accommodate visible light (including ALS with the appropriate barrier filters) Considerations for use Newer models of cameras possess a live view feature, but older models may not Cannot capture UV and IR photography Additional cost for zoom lenses Technology may become obsolete with the advent of mirrorless cameras Typical price Depending on the age and specifications of the camera, prices may range from \$600 to \$3,000 Lenses may cost around \$1,200 Examples of cameras on market Nikon D Series (e.g., D500, D7500) Canon EOS Series (e.g., Rebel T6i)
+DSLR Cameras Benefits Flexibility to photograph in many modes Built-in viewfinder allows for real-time visualization Ability to accommodate visible light (including ALS with the appropriate barrier filters) Considerations for use Newer models of cameras possess a live view feature, but older models may not Cannot capture UV and IR photography Additional cost for zoom lenses Technology may become obsolete with the advent of mirrorless cameras Typical price Depending on the age and specifications of the camera, prices may range from \$600 to \$3,000 Lenses may cost around \$1,200 Examples of cameras on market Nikon D Series (e.g., D500 ♂, D7500 ♂) Canon EOS Series (e.g., Rebel T6i ♂)

-photograph.
+DSLR camera technology has evolved significantly since it became available approximately 20 years ago.
+Newer models offer a live view feature, which allows the user to preview the impact of changing the camera's parameters (e.g., aperture, shutter speed, ISO) on the image before taking the photograph.
 However, DSLR technology is beginning to phase out in place of mirrorless cameras: both Sony and Canon have ended their long-running lines of DSLR cameras in favor of mirrorless products.30 As the industry shifts toward mirrorless cameras, accessories and technical support for these products may diminish.

-Mirrorless Camera
+Mirrorless Cameras